ADO.NET Core SqlDataReader Class

 Example to Understand ADO.NET Core SqlDataReader Class

-Let’s understand the ADO.NET Core SQLDataReader Object with an example.
-We will use the following Employee table to illustrate this concept.
+Let us see an example to understand the ADO.NET Core SqlDataReader Class.
+We will use the following Customers and Orders table to understand this concept.

 Example to Understand ADO.NET Core SqlDataReader Class

-Please execute the following SQL script in your SQL Server to create the EmployeeDB database and the Employees table and insert some dummy data into it.
+Please execute the following SQL Script in your SQL Server to create the OrderDB database and the Customers and Orders table and insert some dummy data into it.

 GO